Here’s A Greek Salad Recipe That Livens Up Your Meal!

 Dressing

-- Honey – If you don’t want a hint of sweetness, feel free to skip it but then also reduce the amount of red wine vinegar you add.
+• Honey (optional) – If you don’t want a hint of sweetness, feel free to skip it.

 Salad